• Skip to primary navigation

 • Slice tofu into long strips, about ¼ - ½" thick.
 Coat with marinade.

-• Place strips on a parchment lined baking sheet, and bake at 375°F for 20 minutes.
+• Place strips on a parchment paper lined baking sheet, and bake at 375°F for 20 minutes.
 Flip, and bake another 15-20 minutes, or until crispy on the outside.

 Nutrition